Carta marina: Surviving copies

-All of the original map's copies passed out of public knowledge after 1574, and the map was largely forgotten - perhaps because few copies were printed and Pope Paul III asserted a 10-year "copyright."
+All of the original copies of the map passed out of public knowledge after 1574, and the map was largely forgotten, perhaps because few copies were printed, and Pope Paul III asserted a 10-year "copyright".
 It was later widely questioned whether the map had ever existed.

 In 1886, Oscar Brenner found a copy at the Hof- und Staatsbibliothek in Munich, where it currently resides.
-In 1961, another copy was found in Switzerland, brought to Sweden the following year by the Uppsala University Library; as of 2007 it is stored there at the Carolina Rediviva library.
+In 1961, another copy was found in Switzerland, brought to Sweden the following year by the Uppsala University Library; as of 2007, it is stored there at the Carolina Rediviva library.
 The copies differ slightly from each other.

 Adaptations

-A downscaled adaptation of the 'Uppsala' copy or similar was printed in Rome by Antoine Lafréry in 1572.
+A sacaled-down adaptation of the Uppsala or a similar copy was printed in Rome by Antoine Lafréry in 1572.